 In this bug bounty tutorial, you will find out how to find bugs in websites.
 You will know what you have to look in the website to find bugs.
 This is one of the ways how to become a hacker - a white hat hacker - who finds vulnerabilities in systems and reports them to make the systems safer.
 So if you ever asked yourself what is hacking, the answer is staring you right in the face.

-You will begin from the basics and learn to hack for beginners: you will get recon skills and take the first steps towards bug hunting and information gathering.
+You will begin from the basics and learn about hacking for profit: you will get recon skills and take the first steps towards bug hunting and information gathering.
 Then we will move on to learning about bugs - what they are and how to detect them in web apps.

 Best case scenario, you won't only get paid, you will be invited to companies you have helped, and then you'll be able to tell them how to be a hacker.

-So it is not only a hobby, you will make the world a better place and make money while doing it.
+So it is not only a hobby, by learning white hat hacking for beginners, you will make the world a better place and make money while doing it.

 In this bug bounty training, you will find out what are bugs and how to properly detect them in web applications.

-So if you are a beginner who knows HTML/JS Basics, Burp Suite and is acquainted with web technologies like HTTP, HTTPS, etc., this is the best course for you.
+So if you are a beginner who knows HTML/JS Basics, Burp Suite and is acquainted with web technologies like HTTP, HTTPS, etc., this is the best white hat hacking for beginners course for you.

 After you take this bug bounty tutorial and learn to hack for beginners, browsing through the internet will not be just a hobby for you.
-You will look at every web page with new eyes, scanning for bugs and earning opportunities.
+You will look at every web page with new eyes, scanning for bugs and earning opportunities for hacking for profit.

 Jitendra Kumar Singh is a senior InfoSec Instructor, bug bounty hunter, hacker, and security researcher.
 He has more than 5 years of experience in security auditing of Android applications and websites, and testing.